w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/application-domains/smart-home-and-cities.md

 ![gateway](/img/10-Application-Domains/gateway.png)

 :::tip
-The TD itself remains the same in structure - only the protocol binding details are adapted to match the communication method.
+The TD itself remains the same in structure — only the protocol binding details are adapted to match the communication method.
 :::

 Let's look at an example of a smart home.
-Here different devices - such as solar panels, thermostats, and security cameras, may all use different local protocols.
+Here different devices — such as solar panels, thermostats, and security cameras — may all use different local protocols.
 Gateways unify these devices by reading their local TDs, translating their communication into internet-friendly protocols, and providing secure access.
-Through this setup, devices remain operable in the local network while also becoming accessible to cloud servers and remote applications.
+Through this setup, devices can remain operable in the local network while also becoming accessible to cloud servers and remote applications.

 ![smart-home-connection](/img/10-Application-Domains/smart-home-connection-new.png)